 The second part of the two-pronged approach necessary to overcome a co-occurring disorder usually involves pharmacotherapy.
 For those who abuse hard drugs, such as opioids and methamphetamines, pharmacotherapy might include prescription drugs approved by the Food and Drug Administration (FDA) to help ease severe withdrawal symptoms that often go hand-in-hand with detox.
 Some of these FDA-approved prescription drugs may include the following:

-Along with these medications, most rehab facilities, including Garden State Treatment Center, a fully accredited addiction treatment program located in New Jersey, will provide individuals with prescription medications that can help ease symptoms specific to their anxiety disorder.
-These medications primarily consist of selective serotonin reuptake inhibitors (SSRIs), a class of drugs commonly prescribed to treat depression, anxiety, and several other mental health issues.
+Along with these medications, most rehab facilities, including Garden State Treatment Center, a treatment facility provider and fully accredited addiction treatment program located in New Jersey, will provide individuals with prescription medications that can help ease symptoms specific to their anxiety disorder.
+These medications primarily consist of selective serotonin reuptake inhibitors (SSRIs), a class of drugs commonly prescribed to treat depression, anxiety, and several other mental health disorders and other mental health conditions.
 Examples of SSRI drugs include Lexapro, Celexa, Zoloft, Prozac, and Paxil.

-These drugs are considered not only highly effective in the treatment of anxiety but also safe when taken as prescribed by a licensed physician.
+These drugs are considered not only highly effective treatment of anxiety for you or your family member but also safe when taken as prescribed by a licensed physician.
 As far as the mechanics behind them, all SSRIs more or less work the same insofar as they each help ramp up the production of serotonin in the brain.
 To appreciate how this can benefit someone struggling with anxiety, it helps to know a little more about serotonin.
 Essentially, serotonin is a monoamine neurotransmitter that, among many other things, regulates mood.
 When someone takes an SSRI drug, it floods their brain with serotonin, which, in turn, puts an end to the negative thoughts, irrational fears, and constant worrying synonymous with anxiety disorders.

 In summary, anxiety and substance abuse can and often do go hand-in-hand.
 That said, the best way to improve one’s chances of putting both of these demons to bed is to seek the help of a licensed rehab facility that knows a thing or two about co-occurring disorders.
-Bearing that in mind, if you live in New Jersey and have a problem with both anxiety and substance abuse, consider speaking with a Garden State Treatment Center associate today about getting the help you need to get your life back on track.
+Bearing that in mind, if you live in New Jersey and have a problem with both anxiety and substance abuse, consider speaking with a Garden State Treatment Center associate today for the best treatment options and healthcare for you or your loved ones and get the help you need to get your daily life back on track.